Drop Impact Dynamics of Complex Fluids: A Review: Relevant concepts and parameters

+\item \textbf {Stokes number ($St$)} compares the viscous and inertial forces on a spherical particle of density $\rho_p$ suspended in a fluid, $St=\frac{\rho_p u_0d_p}{\eta}$.
+The stokes number is equal to the Reynolds number experienced by a single spherical particle in a fluid.

-\item Ohnesorge number ($Oh$): compares the effect of viscous stresses with the combined effect of surface stresses and inertia, $Oh=\frac{\sqrt{We}}{Re}$.
-This is an ideal dimensional entity for use in studies where inertial, viscous, and surface stresses may all be relevant (a common scenario for impacts at a few m/s). \end{itemize}
+\item The \textbf{Ohnesorge number ($Oh$)} compares the effect of viscous stresses with the combined effect of surface stresses and inertia, $Oh=\frac{\sqrt{We}}{Re}$.
+The Ohnesorge number is suitable for systems where inertial, viscous, and surface stresses may all be relevant --- a common scenario for drop impact at a few m/s.

-These dimensionless numbers are often modified to describe complex fluid impacts; we will introduce these modified quantities as well as new dimensionless numbers as needed.
+\item The \textbf{Capillary number ($Ca$)} is the ratio of viscous stresses to surface tension, $Ca=\frac{\eta u_0}{\sigma}$. $Ca$ is large for viscosity-dominated conditions, and small when surface tension dominates.

+\item The \textbf{P\'eclet number}, $Pe=\frac{3\pi \eta \dot\gamma d_0^3}{4k_B T}$, where $\dot\gamma$ is the shear rate, compares the rate of advection by the flow to the rate of diffusion by Brownian motion in a suspension.
+For high values of $Pe$, the flow dominates over thermal motion, this is the high shear regime.

+\item The \textbf{Elastic Mach number} ($M_e$) compares the fluid velocity to the elastic velocity of the fluid, $M_e=\frac{u_0}{\sqrt{G/\rho}}$,$G$ being the elastic modulus of the fluid. $M_e$ is especially relevant in viscoelastic fluid impact.

+\item \textbf{Weissenberg number} ($Wi$) compares the elastic forces in the system to the viscous forces.
+Its definition depends somewhat on the system details.
+For example, in steady shear flow, it is given by the ratio of the first normal stress difference to the shear stress: $Wi=\frac{\tau_{xx} - \tau_{yy}}{\tau_{xy}} = 2\lambda\dot\gamma$, where $\lambda$ represents the stress relaxation time of the fluid.

+\item \textbf{Froude number} ($Fr$): compares fluid inertia to gravitational effects, $Fr=\frac{u_0}{\sqrt{gd_0}}$.
+For typical drop impact experiments, the Froude number is large; therefore we can ignore the effects of gravity in drop impact systems.